RichardFreedman/Encoding_Music/07_Global_Jukebox/Global_JukeBox_Guide.md

 ```

 ![alt text](../01_Tutorials/images/gjb_l32.png)

+#### Finally:  It's Clear!

-**Finally it's Clear!**  Here we learn that 4 represents "High.
+At last we learn that 4 represents "High.
 Usually head register" and 7 represents "Mid-voice".
 So **both** of these features are present in the given recording.
+Since we know from our work above that "Vocal Register" is an **ordinal** data type, we now understand that **the values of 7 and 4 are on a sliding scale:  the higher the number, the higher the range.**  This could be part an average calculation, or some other approach to the scalar character of the data.

 But how do we learn more about the recording and the people who made it?
 That is revealed in the songs and societies tables, as we now explain.